ebridges/date-dimension-generator/README.md

 date-dimension-generator
 ========================

-Generates a basic date dimension with holidays for a data warehouse.
+Generates a basic Kimball-esque date dimension with holidays for a data warehouse.

+## To Do

+* Add capability to generate date views
+* Add min/max dates, and a "null" date